 Just need to go paperless and turn your receipts into data?
 Shoeboxed allows you to scan and organise receipts and business cards, create expense reports, track mileage and more.

 When things start to get busy, jotting down your to-do list in your trusty notebook will soon become redundant.
-You'll definitely need to make use of some handy tools and apps, to keep things on track.
-Here are just a few awesome solutions.
+You'll need to make use of some handy tools and apps, to keep things on track.
+Here are just a few excellent solutions.

 A personal favourite, Teamwork is a powerful tool that helps you control your projects – and your teams.
 Perhaps a little over-the-top for sole freelancers, but it depends how meticulous you like to be with your task management.
-What I especially love is the ability to manage projects in my pocket, i.e. everything is in the cloud and the accompanying app for my smartphone helps enormously whilst I'm "on the go".
+What I especially love is the ability to manage projects in my pocket, i.e. everything is in the cloud, and the accompanying app for my smartphone helps while I'm "on the go".

 Can't get enough of to-do lists?
 TeuxDeux is something you'll love.
 It's a simple, visual to-do app that lets you see what needs to be done on any given day.
 Schedule your tasks and tick things off.
 If it's good enough for Swiss Miss – its very founder – then it's good enough for us.